jodog0412/Public/README.md

 # US_Stock_Analysis

-## Stock Library
+## Library
+- numpy
+- pandas
+- matplotlib
-- Yfinance
+- yfinance
 - FinanceDataReader

 ## Function
 - Portfolio visualization
-- Calculate and sort earning rate for portfolio
+- Calculate&Sort Earning rate; you can calculate and sort earning rate for companies in portfolio.
-- Search tickers in specific sector
+- Search tickers; you can get tickers in specific sector
-- Compare key financial statements for multiple companies
+- Compare financials; you can compare key financial statements for multiple companies